A round-up of gorgeous dining room chandeliers for every budget and every style!

 It comes in 3 finishes: antique silver, bronze and hand-rubbed antique brass. 💗 I love all of the candelabra options out there with the shades.
+It comes in a smaller, 4-light option as well!
 It’s such a pretty updated traditional look and I’m here for it!

 And we all know this pendant light is super popular these days.
 I love it over a dining table, in an entry way or over a kitchen island.
 There are a bunch of knock offs of this look, including the one I put in my old foyer.
 (This is a great budget knock-off!)

 5. Rustic Farmhouse Chandelier